Share

 Getting a grant that offers you more resources to handle a project.

-Risk analysis vs. risk identification vs. risk management
+Risk identification, risk analysis, and risk management

 Risk identification

-Risk identification is another crucial process part of risk assessment.
-In fact, before any form of risk assessment starts, the project manager is expected to identify risks to the project.
 Risk identification lists all possible risks in a project and their characteristics.
-And a risk register is a primary medium for recording all identified risks in a project.
+A risk register is a primary medium for recording all identified risks in a project.

 There are different ways of identifying project risks: risk sources and categories.
-Let’s consider each of these briefly.

 Risk Sources